San Pedro Mountains mummy: Folklore and speculation

+Scientific analysis

+The mummy was examined several times during the twentieth century, although both the specimen and the original radiographs have since been lost.
+Early reports described features that appeared inconsistent with those of an infant, including fully formed teeth, adult-appearing vertebrae, evidence of broken bones, and traces of solid food in the stomach.

+Examinations conducted during the late 1940s and 1950 concluded that the mummy was the naturally mummified remains of an infant born with anencephaly, a severe congenital condition in which much of the brain and skull fail to develop.
+The condition accounted for the mummy's unusually adult-like appearance, which had contributed to speculation about its identity.

+The mummy was examined by physical anthropologist Harry L. Shapiro of the American Museum of Natural History, archaeologist Paul S. Martin of the Field Museum, and later by anthropologist George W. Gill of the University of Wyoming, who reviewed the surviving radiographs and agreed with the earlier diagnosis.
+Both the mummy and its original radiographs have since disappeared.

 Second mummy

 In 1994, Gill was interviewed about the San Pedro mummy for an episode of the TV show Unsolved Mysteries along with Eugene Bashor, who was seeking evidence of the Nimerigar.
 A family in Cheyenne who saw the program then came forward with a similar mummy, 4 in high, which had been purchased from a sheepherder in the same region of Wyoming around 1929 and was dubbed "Chiquita".

 X-rays and DNA testing performed at Ivinson Memorial Hospital in Laramie and Denver Children's Hospital confirmed that it was a naturally mummified anencephalic female infant of Native American ancestry, and it was carbon-dated to approximately 1500 or 1700.
 The family then withdrew access to the mummy.

 Both mummies are unique among Wyoming Native American burials in being in a seated position, with the arms wrapped around the legs.
 Chiquita is also unusual for a Native American in being blonde.
 The only other known mummy of an anencephalic infant is Egyptian.